Sales Leader's Guide to Selecting a CRM

 Apollo blends a contact database with multichannel outreach.

-- Strengths: 275 million contacts, calling tasks, LinkedIn workflows, and buyer intent signals.
+- Strengths: 275 million contacts, calling tasks, LinkedIn workflows, buyer intent signals.

-- Limitations: Per-seat pricing, mailbox caps when scaling cold email, and no native warmup or Inbox Placement monitoring.
+- Limitations: Per-seat pricing, mailbox caps when scaling cold email, no native warmup or inbox placement monitoring.

-- Best for: Data-heavy teams that prize integrated research + outreach and can justify per-user spend.
+- Best For: Data-heavy teams requiring integrated research and outreach.

 Frequently Asked Questions